rlac/tealeaf/README.md

 Tealeaf currently provides:

- - Custom property delegates to reduce boilerplate when accessing views, fragment arguments, and shared preferences.
+ - Custom property delegates to reduce boilerplate when accessing views and fragment arguments.
  - Bundle extension methods to save additional standard types to Bundles.
  - Using (similar to try-with-resources) function for a range of types.
  - Misc other utility methods and extensions.